systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 HEADER_INCOMPATIBLE_KEYED_HASH indicates that instead of the unkeyed Jenkins hash function the keyed siphash24 hash function is used for the two hash tables, see below.

+HEADER_INCOMPATIBLE_COMPACT indicates that the journal file uses the new binary format that uses less space on disk compared to the original format.

 HEADER_COMPATIBLE_SEALED indicates that the file includes TAG objects required for Forward Secure Sealing.